COVID-19 Vaccine Information

 - A photo of the client's Vaccination Record Card stored on a phone or electronic device;

 - Support persons/ visitors may choose antigen or molecular (e.g., PCR) testing to satisfy the testing requirement.
-Home tests are not allowed at this time.
+Tests must have documentation of the visitor’s name and date.

 Unvaccinated or Incompletely Vaccinated Visitors